7 Things You're Doing Wrong on Instagram

 Now, if you run a page with less than 5000 followers, you should be able to send comments back to people.
 Even if it’s just a “amen!” or an emoji.
 When you don’t comment back to people it makes it seem like you don’t care about them.
 It’s almost like when people text you and you never respond so they just stop texting you to begin with.
 If you don’t respond to my comment on your page ( and now you can 'like' the comment!), I might as well stop leaving them and leave you with zero engagement.

 Make sure you're responding to at least some of your direct message responses to your stories too!

 3. Your bio makes no sense

 I’m going to same something that might rub you the wrong way- stop loading up your bios with emojis.
-One or two here are there is fine but more than a few and your page reads like a middle schooler who just got an iPhone.
+Some here are there is fine but more than a few and your page reads like a middle schooler who just got an iPhone.

 If your bio isn’t direct, then your brand probably isn’t either.
 Which means you’re not targeting anyone and just shooting blanks with your posts because no one can tell what your page is for.
 I also just posted a blog post about how your social media bios should read, click here for more info on the topic.

 4. You don't post things related to your brand

 Sephora does an amazing job posting on brand without being too repetitive.
 The post short makeup tutorials, new brands and women who are using the products.

 If you have a natural hair blog, why do the people in your graphics have blond hair and blue eyes?
 If you're a food blogger, why are you posting shoes?
 Unless it's spot on with your brand or at least related to your brand, don't post it.
 If you're a inspirational hair blogger than sure you can post things not related to hair.
 But seeing 12 pictures of your kids in between 2 pictures of hair pictures will most likely turn everyone off.
 Speaking of pictures...